 The decision to transition to milk might also be influenced by external factors, such as returning to work.
 Remember that at the beginning, transitioning your baby from breast milk or formula to milk doesn’t have to be all or nothing.
 Depending on your schedule, you can still nurse or feed your baby formula before bedtime while weaning them during the day.

-How to Transition Baby from Breast Milk or Formula
+How to Start Transitioning from Breast Milk or Formula to Milk

 Many babies who are over a year old will naturally transition themselves.
 If your child receives the majority of their nutrition from solids and is adept at drinking from a cup, they’re probably ready to make the change.